Isameer3056/DevOpsDream-Day1/README.md

 By completing this project, you will:

 1. **Learn Web Server Deployment Basics**: Understand how web servers function and how to configure them.
-2. **Explore Cloud Computing**: Work with VMs, load balancers, and DNS in a cloud environment like Google Cloud, AWS, or Azure.
+2. **Explore Cloud Computing**: Work with Virtual Machines, load balancers, and DNS in a cloud environment like Google Cloud, AWS, or Azure.
-3. **Practice Networking**: Configure network settings for VMs and load balancers.
+3. **Practice Networking**: Configure network settings for Virtual machines and load balancers.
-4. **Understand Scalability and High Availability**: Use Managed Instance Groups and load balancing to scale and make your application resilient.
+4. **Understand Scalability and High Availability**: Use auto scaling Groups and load balancing to scale and make your application resilient.

 ---